liauto-siada/siada-cli/README.md

 **Command not found:**
 If running `siada-cli` directly shows command not found:
-- This is normal behavior as the command is installed in the virtual environment
+- This is normal behavior in developer mode as the command is installed in the virtual environment
 - Refer to examples to activate the virtual environment

 **Model API errors:**